Most popular dog breeds in America

 #11.
 Pembroke Welsh corgi

-Do not allow the Pembroke Welsh corgis' short legs fool you—they are one of the most effective herding dogs in the world.
+Do not allow the Pembroke Welsh corgis' short legs to fool you—they are one of the most effective herding dogs in the world.
 But while they have proven themselves to be hard workers, these dogs are also extremely affectionate and outgoing, with regal personalities that lend themselves to pampering.

 Dachshunds have many nicknames including "wiener dog," but their name actually translates from German to English as "badger dog."
 That's because this breed originated more than 300 years ago to hunt badgers (and even fight them to the death).
 Their incredible sense of smell, paired with their short legs and long bodies, made these hounds the perfect little exterminators of burrowing critters.